 Fluid flow is measured in feet per second (fps), so the type of conduit is irrelevant.
 Many books have charts that relate gpm to fps for all standard piping systems.
 Use these charts to pick out the correct size fluid carrier for the required flow.

-Fluid velocity should not exceed 2 to 4 fps.
+Pump inlet line (suction line) — Fluid velocity should not exceed 2 to 4 ft/sec (fps).
 The reason for this recommendation is that the highest possible pressure drop in the pump inlet line is one atmosphere.
 Actually, no type of hydraulic pump can even come close to this, so most inlet lines never see much more than 3- to 4-psi vacuum.
-Using velocity higher than 2 to 4 fps dramatically increases pressure -- causing cavitation and pump damage.
+Using velocity higher than 2 to 4 fps dramatically increases pressure — causing cavitation and pump damage.
 It is best to use a suction line equal to or larger than the size of the pump inlet being plumbed.
 There are circumstances when a smaller suction line is satisfactory, but only do this when absolutely necessary and with the supplier's approval.

 The suction line should be full size; as straight as possible; have no or the minimum number of fittings; never include a standard pipe union; and be completely sealed.
 Using hose in place of pipe or tube can overcome many possible suction-line problems.
 Hose is a viable alternative and is quite satisfactory if certain precautions are addressed.
 Always use hose designed and specified for suction (vacuum) use.
 Hose normally used for pressure may be rated at 3000 psi but is not suited for suction lines.
 The reason for this is pressure hose uses an inner lining like a tube in a tube-type tire.
 The outer layers are strong but they are porous and would leak high-pressure fluid except for the inner tube.
 High-pressure hose as a suction line sees constant negative pressure trying to collapse the inner tube.
 After some time, it is possible for the inner liner to be drawn in, restricting flow and causing pump cavitation.
 This phenomenon may not happen immediately, but usually does cause problems in time.

-Several fluid power handbooks are available with excellent charts showing tubing and pipe in all different wall thickness, along with flow in gallons per minute (gpm) for all standard sizes.
-Remember each fitting or valve in the circuit has its own pressure-drop adders and they must be taken into consideration as part of the overall pressure-loss picture.
+Many fluid power handbooks are available with charts showing tubing and pipe in all different wall thickness, along with flow in gallons per minute (gpm) for all standard sizes.
+Remember each fitting or valve in the circuit has its own pressure-drop adders, and they must be considered part of the overall pressure-loss picture.